markdown-extended/mde-editor/README.md

 If you move the package files, you NEED to keep the `mde_editor_interface.php` PHP script in the same directory as the `mde-editor.js` (or override the `parser_options` settings - see below) and redefine the `basePath` option to fit your environment.
+You also need to redefine the `$autoloader` variable at the top of the `mde_editor_interface.php` script.

 Options